Santoshi-Giri/Scramble-Word-Games/README.md

 This is a program which is written to play scrambled word game.
 In this game, the letters of a randomly selected dictionary word are scrambled and the players has to guess the word, letter by letter.
 It also displays the number of incorrect guess made by the player and also the output after how many guess the player was able to guess the word.

-## Downloading and installing Python
+## Downloading and installing Python:

 **1.** First download the python by visiting python.org/downloads and choose the latest version to download.